Intra-Bosnian Muslim War: Collapse of Western Bosnia

 During this period, the territory controlled by the Autonomous Province of Western Bosnia was reduced to approximately 50 square kilometres around Velika Kladuša.
 Despite being significantly outmatched militarily, Abdić remained steadfast in his demand for negotiations with the central government.
 On 15 August 1995, representatives of Western Bosnia and the 5th Corps held a meeting.
-The Western Bosnian delegation advocated for a formal ceasefire as a prerequisite for political negotiations, whereas Dudaković insisted on political talks preceding any cessation of hostilities.
+The Western Bosnian delegation advocated a formal ceasefire as a prerequisite to political negotiations, whereas Dudaković insisted that political talks precede any cessation of hostilities.
 A subsequent meeting took place on 17 August 1995, during which the Western Bosnian representatives proposed the involvement of a constitutional expert to draft a political settlement.
 However, a scheduled meeting for 20 August 1995 did not take place.

 On 20 August 1995, Abdić departed from Velika Kladuša by helicopter.
 The authorities of Western Bosnia organised the evacuation of civilians to the Republic of Serbian Krajina by midnight, while the remaining military personnel stayed behind to oversee the process.
 The mass displacement of refugees soon led to a humanitarian crisis in Krajina, which lacked the necessary resources to accommodate them.
 Plans to relocate refugees to Croatia became unfeasible when Croatian authorities closed their border crossings.

 The 5th Corps' final assault on Velika Kladuša began at 05:30 AM on 21 August 1995.
 Intense street fighting followed, and by 08:30 PM, the forces of Western Bosnia had been defeated.
 Dudaković subsequently entered Abdić's office.
 In the aftermath, soldiers moved through the abandoned streets, and looting occurred until the arrival of military police restored order.